ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 #### New `xmldata` Package

-A new module is added to convert a natural representation of data in XML into a natural representation of data in JSON and vice-versa
+A new module is added to convert a natural representation of data in XML into a natural representation of data in JSON and vice-versa.

 - Converts a JSON object to an XML representation.
 ```ballerina